fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 Iterating over selected features
 --------------------------------

-if you only need selected features, you can use the :func:`selectedFeatures` method from vector layer:
+If you only need selected features, you can use the `selectedFeatures() <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorLayer.html#qgis.core.QgsVectorLayer.selectedFeatures>`_ method from the vector layer:

 .. code-block:: python